mabujaber/ab-java-training/README.md

 ## 2.6 Composition
-s a technique to combine multiple functions into a single function which uses the combined functions internally.
+Is a technique to combine multiple functions into a single function which uses the combined functions internally.